NandeeshG/todo-app/README.md

 ## FrontEnd simple todo-app
 ### https://nandeeshg.github.io/todo-app/

-More Additions to do -
+More Additions to do later -
 * Prettify the looks
 * Change x Button to some icon
 * Add columns to Todos, with user configurable column headings or Add functionality of many todo-lists.